-Whenever a student reappears for a course in which he / she has been awarded 'FF' or 'FA' grade, the CGPA computations will not once again include the course credits for the failed courses in the denominator.

-There is no equivalence between the CGPA scale and percentage.
-However, CGPA ≥ 6.5 can be considered as equivalent to first class and $5.5 \leq$ CGPA < 6.5 can be considered as equivalent to second class.
+- \ Whenever a student reappears for a course in which he / she has been awarded 'FF' or 'FA' grade, the CGPA computations will not once again include the course credits for the failed courses in the denominator. - \ There is no equivalence between the CGPA scale and percentage.
+However, CGPA $\geq$ 6.5 can be considered as equivalent to first class and $5.5 \leq$ CGPA < 6.5 can be considered as equivalent to second class.
+Notionally, CGPA may be multiplied by a factor of 10 to obtain the numerical percentage.